Jounen Kweyol also known in English as Creole day, is the day we celebrate our Creole heritage.

 It is customary to host the festival in four parts of Saint Lucia making it more possible for everyone to enjoy.
 Every year the Folk Research Center of St. Lucia selects the communities to host the various activities for Creole Heritage Month.

 In 2010, all was set and ready to go but the festival had to be cancelled due to the passage of hurricane Tomas.

 Hurricane Tomas dealt St Lucia a heavy blow with gusty winds and heavy rainfall the day before the festival was to occur resulting in destruction all over the island.

 This is the first time since the festival began that it was not celebrated.

-This year 2011, the festival will be held on Sunday the 30th of October and will be held in the following communities: Laborie, Desruisseaux, Dennery, Anse La Raye and Fond Assau.
+In 2011, the festival was held on Sunday the 30th of October and will be held in the following communities: Laborie, Desruisseaux, Dennery, Anse La Raye and Fond Assau.
 All communities have been mobilized and are ready to go and is an event that shouldn’t be missed.